metagov/DAOstar-Documentation/docs/How To's/DifferentPaths.md

 ### 2. Generate a DAO URI Using DAOstar Registration Form

 - **Overview**: DAOstar offers a registration form that simplifies the process of generating a daoURI.
 This form guides users through inputting essential DAO information, automatically generating a daoURI that complies with the EIP-4824 schema.
+DAOstar hosts the frontend and backend infrastructure to collect the info of a DAO, upload it to IPFS, and provide a DAO URI link, this link is of the format `https://api.daostar.org/immutable/<CID>`.
+One could choose to get the CID and use any IPFS gateway for example, ipfs.io, to view the DAO URI.

 - **How to Use**:
   1. **Access the DAOstar Register Page**: Navigate to the registration form provided by DAOstar.